-Protein/Gene/RNA/asRNA Notes allows you to type in additional text information and save it in the xml file.
+Protein/Gene/RNA/asRNA Notes allows you to enter additional text information and save it in the xml file.

-- → Note: Each Protein, Gene, RNA or asRNA has the Species Notes as well as the Protein/Gene/RNA/asRNA Notes.
-You should be careful which Notes you want to change when editing. - → See also: [8. エラー! 参照元が見つかりません。Notes and MIRIAM annotation]
+- Note: Each Protein, Gene, RNA or asRNA has the Species Notes as well as the Protein/Gene/RNA/asRNA \rightarrow Notes.
+You should be careful which Notes you want to change when editing. - → See also: "8 Notes and MIRIAM annotation"